AMWA-TV/info-005/docs/Controller Guide.md

 These, along with the provided JSON schemas and examples, often contain canonical definitions not described in the supporting text.

-Similarly be aware of the [NMOS Parameter Registers](https://specs.amwa.tv/nmos-parameter-registers/) as this contains definitions used by many of the specifications.
+Similarly be aware of the [NMOS Parameter Registers](https://specs.amwa.tv/nmos-parameter-registers/) as these contain definitions used by many of the specifications.

 ### IS-04 Discovery and Registration